-The General Data Protection Regulation (GDPR) and Data Protection Act 2018 came into force on 25 May 2018.
-We offer specialist support to trustees and sponsoring employers to give guidance on this major change.
+The General Data Protection Regulation (GDPR) and Data Protection Act 2018 have now been in force for over a year.
+We offer specialist support to trustees and sponsoring employers to give guidance on meeting their ongoing obligations.

-Whilst many of the GDPR’s requirements are similar to previous data protection provisions, the new rules strengthen data protection requirements.
-The amount of information that needs to be given to individuals has increased, reporting obligations in the event of a breach are greater and heavier sanctions have been imposed for non-compliance.
+Whilst many of the GDPR’s requirements are similar to previous data protection provisions, the new rules strengthened data protection requirements.
+In the interests of transparency, there is now a significant amount of information that needs to be given to individuals at key stages, with greater reporting obligations in the event of a breach and heavier sanctions for non-compliance.

-The Data Protection Act 2018 brings the GDPR into UK law and at the same time replicates and updates the Data Protection Act 1998.
+The Data Protection Act 2018 incorporated GDPR into UK law and at the same time replicated and updated the Data Protection Act 1998.

-Our unique position at the heart of the pensions industry means we can provide commercial advice on how the new data protection laws apply in a pensions context and what practical steps need to be taken.
+Our unique position at the heart of the pensions industry means we can provide commercial advice on how the new data protection laws apply in a pensions context and what practical steps need to be taken to ensure continued compliance.

 How we can help